Breaking Your Lease Early: How to Avoid Lease Break Fees

-|Tenancy is less than halfway through||6 weeks’ rent||1 week rent|
+|If the tenancy is less than halfway complete||6 weeks’ rent||1 week rent|

-|Tenancy is more than halfway through||4 weeks’ rent||Two-thirds of one weeks’ rent|
+|If the tenancy is more than halfway complete||4 weeks’ rent||Two-thirds of one weeks’ rent|

 Lost rent: VCAT will be the one to decide on how much rent the tenant needs to pay in compensation when breaking a tenancy early.
 However, if the landlord rents the property to someone else, then the tenant does not need to pay after the apartment has been re-let.